SHALEM-2024/qwen2.5-72b-finetune-h200---English-Test-Cases-to-Code/README1.md

 ### Step 2: Run the Upload Script

-Ensure the script `upload_direct.py` is present in your directory (refer to the repository files).
+Ensure the script `upload_direct.py` is present in your directory.
 This script handles creating the repo, and uploading the adapter files and the tokenizer.

 ```bash
 python upload_direct.py